 Preparations for the confrontation in Greece

-One of the Pompey’s prefects, Vibulius Rufus, was sent by Caesar as a messenger to Pompey.
+One of Pompey’s prefects, Vibulius Rufus, was sent by Caesar as a messenger to Pompey.
 He highly respected both commanders.
 He had been already sent by Caesar two times (in Corfinium and in Hispania) so he thought that he would do a good job this time as well.
 Caesar’s conditions were simple: immediate end of the war before somebody would suffer heavy losses, and disbanding the army.
-In the matters concerning the division of the province he thought that the Senate along with the people should make the decision.
+In matters concerning the division of the province, he thought that the Senate along with the people should make the decision.
 Finding out about Caesar’s arrival to Greece, Pompey decided to go to Apollonia to prevent Caesar from taking over the seaside cities.
-In the same day Caesar disembarked with his army, he went to Oricum and although L. Torquatus, Pompey’s supporter was stationed there and wanted to defend the city, people of Greece refused battling with Caesar and the city was surrendered without a fight.
+On the same day Caesar disembarked with his army, he went to Oricum and although L. Torquatus, Pompey’s supporter was stationed there and wanted to defend the city, the people of Greece refused to battle with Caesar and the city surrendered without a fight.
 After capturing the city, Caesar set off to Apollonia where the commander also wanted to defend, but the inhabitants refuse the fight with the Roman consul.

-Caesar sent his legates by the river to agitate for the peace.
-This led to the peace talks in which the head-chiefs’ messengers took part, but the conversation was broken off with the argument and mutual rounds throwing.
+Caesar sent his legates by the river to agitate for peace.
+This led to the peace talks in which the head chiefs’ messengers took part, but the conversation was broken off with an argument and mutual rounds throwing.
 There were a few injured, but this occurrence changed the soldiers’ way of thinking, especially after Labienus39 shouted a statement laughing at peace, which – according to him – could not happen until Caesar lived.
 For this moment the truce was no longer taken into consideration.

 Situation in Italy